crate/crate-howtos/docs/clustering/multi-node-setup.rst

 ..
 TIP::

-    If you are running a node on Docker, you must configure CrateDB to publish the container's external hostname and the external port number bound to the transport port.
+    If you are running a node on Docker, you can configure CrateDB to publish the container's external hostname and the external port number bound to the transport port.
 You can do that in your `configuration`_ file using the `network.publish_host`_ and `transport.publish_port`_ settings.